 The 90km stretch of the Peninsula we are driving along is the beautifully deserted image of the Australian Outback you’ve always dreamt about.
 A pristine journey in Western Australia – home to one the last remaining wilderness areas on Earth known as the Kimberley.

-From Broome to the Kimberley coastline, that jags along the northern stretches of Australia’s largest state, is a single road that journeys up to the tip of the Dampier Peninsula.
-It cuts through a stretch of land where the coastline to the west quickly starts transforming into desert to the east.
+From Broome to the Kimberley coastline, that jags along the northern stretches of Australia’s largest state is a single road that journeys up to the tip of the Dampier Peninsula.
+It cuts through a stretch of land where the coastline to the west quickly starts transforming into the desert to the east.

 Out here it’s wild, rugged and unchanged.
-As passengers in this Kimberley Wild truck that rattles through what is known as the ‘Dampier Land’, discussion naturally leads to the accessibility of the area, the history of this pristine native wilderness and Aboriginal rights.
+As passengers in this Kimberley Wild truck that rattles through what is known as the ‘Dampier Land’, the discussion naturally leads to the accessibility of the area, the history of this pristine native wilderness and Aboriginal rights.
 We are, after all, a group of 21 people who have chosen to pass through here collectively rather than brave the off-road unknown ourselves.

 We learn of plans to pave the road into an accessible ‘highway’.
-But what would that mean for the future of the north Western Australia Peninsula – a region cultivated, protected and owned by little more than 1,000 people in tiny clusters of Aboriginal communities?
+But what would that mean for the future of the North-Western Australia Peninsula – a region cultivated, protected and owned by little more than 1,000 people in tiny clusters of Aboriginal communities?

 It is a contentious debate that rests on access to more people being able to experience this region, versus the wishes of the community and the social issues that come from mass numbers of outsiders.

 “As it stands, the only people who come out here are those with four-wheel drives, those confident with their off-road experience, and people who are experienced in going into remote areas,” our driver says.
 If the road were sealed everyone would come up here, including the caravans and backpacker vans, drastically increasing the number of visitors overnight.